Can You Laminate Your Medicare Card?

 Are the New Medicare Cards Plastic?

-The new Medicare cards, which were issued in 2018, are made of thick paper.
+The newest version of Medicare cards, which started being issued in 2018, are made of thick paper.
 Paper cards are easier to use and copy, and they also save taxpayers money.
 Having paper Medicare cards also allows beneficiaries to print off their own cards should they lose their original one.

 There are some companies who sell plastic Medicare cards.
 While some of these companies are legitimate, some may be scams that are just attempting to collect your Medicare number and other information for fraudulent purposes.
 If you wish to purchase a plastic Medicare card, research any company before doing business with them.